-- Salt and fresh ground pepper to taste
+- Salt and freshly ground black pepper, to taste

-- 1/2 cup olive oil
+- ½ cup extra virgin olive oil

-- 2 apples red, green, or both
+- 2 apples, red, green, or both

-- 1 head Napa cabbage
+- 1 small head Napa cabbage

-- 1 7 ounce bag of mixed greens (spring mix)
+- 7 ounces mixed greens (spring mix)

 - 1 cup julienned baby carrots

-- 1/3 cup roughly chopped walnuts
+- ⅓ cup roughly chopped walnuts

-- 1/3 cup crumbled Gorgonzola cheese or to taste
+- ⅓ cup crumbled Gorgonzola cheese, or to taste

 - Place 2 cups apple cider in a heavy saucepan and place over medium high heat.
 Bring to a boil then reduce heat to medium.
 Simmer at a low boil for about 10 minutes or till mixtures reduces by half.
 Remove pan from heat and add rice wine vinegar, mustard, lemon juice, honey, salt and fresh ground pepper.

 - Finely slice the Napa cabbage and give it a rinse, draining well.
 Place the sliced cabbage in a large salad bowl.
 Transfer the contents of the bagged salad mix to your cutting board and run your knife through it a couple times.
 Add chopped mixed greens to the cabbage and toss to combine.
 Add the julienned carrots.